Slowpitch Softball - Building A Web Site for your Team

 All of them are included in the one payment.

-4. You could buy a domain name (baycitybombers.com) and webspace (about $25 per year for both), and then build your site from scratch using HTML or a program like Microsoft Office's Front Page.
-(Front Page lets you put your pages together as if they were documents - the process is very similar to typing a letter in Microsoft Word.)
+4. You could buy a domain name (baycitybombers.com) for $15 per year or less, and webspace (about $5 per month), and then build from scratch using HTML or a program like Microsoft Office's Front Page.

 This is the most complicated and tedious way to build a website, but it also gives you total control.
 Most of the preformed sites (in point number 1 above) force you to do it their way, and they won't be set up exactly as you would like them to be.
 With your own handmade site, you are in total control.